bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InputPressure_2SMXa0qRqHuO00025QrE$V/Documentation.md

-Maximum input control air pressure requirement.
+Maximum input or design pressure for the object.
+Control air pressure.